Raulentiul/Proiect-VF/src/TOOLS.md

 ---

+## A termination analyzer for Java bytecode based on path-length

+- **Website:** N/A
+- **DOI:** 10.1145/1709093.1709095
+- **Status:** Unknown
+- **Last updated:** 2024-12-09T18:43:39.384741+00:00

+### Description
+It is important to prove that supposedly terminating programs actually terminate, particularly if those programs must be run on critical systems or downloaded into a client such as a mobile phone.
+Although termination of computer programs is generally undecidable, it is possible and useful to prove termination of a large, nontrivial subset of the terminating programs.
+In this article, we present our termination analyzer for sequential Java bytecode, based on a program property called
+            path-length
+            .
+We describe the analyses which are needed before the path-length can be computed such as sharing, cyclicity, and aliasing.
+Then we formally define the path-length analysis and prove it correct with respect to a reference denotational semantics of the bytecode.
+We show that a constraint logic program
+            P

+              CLP

+            can be built from the result of the path-length analysis of a Java bytecode program P
+            and formally prove that if
+            P

+              CLP

+            terminates, then
+            P
+            also terminates.
+Hence a termination prover for constraint logic programs can be applied to prove the termination of
+            P
+            .
+We conclude with some discussion of the possibilities and limitations of our approach.
+Ours is the first existing termination analyzer for Java bytecode dealing with any kind of data structures dynamically allocated on the heap and which does not require any help or annotation on the part of the user.

+### Used for
+- safety
+- termination

+### Input formats
+(none)

+### Supported languages
+- Haskell
+- Java
+- C

+### Supported inputs
+(none)

+### Properties verified
+- safety
+- termination

+### Techniques
+- abstract interpretation
+- model checking
+- SMT solving

+### External tools
+(none)

+### Examples
+(none)

+### References
+(none)

+---

 ## Figure 5 from: Ulmer JM, Mikó I, Deans AR, Krogmann L (2021) The Waterston's evaporatorium of Ceraphronidae (Ceraphronoidea, Hymenoptera): A morphological barcode to a cryptic taxon.
 Journal of Hymenoptera Research 85: 29-56. https://doi.org/10.3897/jhr.85.67165

 - **Website:** N/A